-I've created a few charts that look at the number of priests and members of religious orders over the last several decades.
+I've updated a few charts that look at the number of priests and members of religious orders over the last several decades.
 To avoid it looking like spaghetti, I only used the top dozen orders based on number of priests*.
-I also split the top 4 from the other 8 - there is very little overlap between the two and it makes the charts much clearer.
+I also split the top 4 from the other 8 - there is very little overlap between the two sets and it makes the charts much clearer.

 The charts are posted here. (.pdf format)